Beat Licensing 101: Exclusive vs Non-Exclusive Explained

 Tips for Producers Selling Beats

-The fastest way to build sample-based beats you can sell without legal risk is to start with pre-cleared source material.
-Selekt Audio's library has 50,000+ public domain samples with AI-separated stems, ready to chop and flip into commercial beats.
+The most defensible way to build sample-based beats you plan to sell is to start with public-domain and openly-licensed source material.
+Selekt Audio's library has 50,000+ public-domain samples with AI-separated stems and a license certificate per download — ready to chop, flip, and ship with receipts.